davetremblay/Marathon/README.md

 apply a morph value of your desire to create a microrhythm.
 For this feature  the program will output a file by the name "marathon_out.mid" that contains the rhythmic pattern placed by default on C4 (note 60).

-As of February 27, 2019, Marathon can also generate custom microrhythms without the need for MIDI input.
+As of February 27, 2019, Marathon can also generate custom microrhythms.
 You can select preset "99" and write your two rhythm tracks using text commands.
 Marathon accepts note length (from whole to thirty-second notes), dots (up to 3), and tuplet feel (Marathon is very flexible regarding tuplets, as they don't need to be whole to be accepted).
 The syntax is "ndx/y":
 * n is the note value
 * d is the place for dots
 * x/y is the tuplet space (it must be two integers separated by "/")
 * Each note must be separated by a space or dash ("-") for tied notes

+As of March 3, Marathon doesn't support MIDI input anymore due to problems with reading them and the redundancy with Text Command.
+It also now supports progressive morphing.
+You can write two morph values and the program will create a MIDI file that progressively moves from the former to the latter.
+Moreover, there has been work put into diminishing the offset between the notes and the grid.

 You can then choose a morph value and a number of repetitions, and then the program will export the completed MIDI track as "marathon_out.mid".